 Interest Rate Risk in the Banking Book ('IRRBB') is managed by limiting the mismatches between assets and liabilities and the ability to pass negative rates onto clients.
-Materially all of the client deposits have matching overnight or sub-one month assets and given the operational nature, many have been non-interest bearing (or historically negative yielding) for a number of years.
-The Pillar 2 Capital Requirement has been conservatively set as the potential full loss of projected Net Interest Income, however future analysis may recalibrate this.
+Materially all of the client deposits have matching overnight or sub-one month assets.